Hadi493/Rocker-Server/README.md

 1. Clone the repository
 2. Install Rust and Cargo with `rustup`
+3. Run `cargo install cargo-watch`
-3. Build and run the server with `cargo run`
+4. Build and run the server with `cargo watch -x run`

 ## Endpoints